biwers/pdc-pool-2020/README.md

 ## TODO
 - [ ] Add penalty box to standings page
 - [ ] Add email to team submission page
-- [ ] Add tie equal rank to tied teams on standings page
+- [x] Add equal rank to tied teams on standings page
 - [ ] Move menu to beside the logo and shrink logo size to gain vertical space
-- [ ] Add a point total on upper card for team page
+- [x] Add a point total on upper card for team page
 - [ ] Add eliminated tag to each player on a team so the player image can be updated with "Hosed" stamp
 - [ ] Add images to errors div on team submission page
 - [x] Sort player stats based on header click